guildedts/guilded.ts/README.md

 Contributing helps us maintain Guilded.TS.
 All contributes are greatly appreciated.

 We utilize [Yarn](https://yarnpkg.com) and [Turbo](https://turborepo.org) to manage our Monorepo.
-If you want to contribute we highly recommend knowing the basics of thes two.
+If you want to contribute we highly recommend knowing the basics of these two.

 ## Getting started

-To get started, run the following script:
+To get started, run the following scripts:

 ```
 # Install all dependencies